 The neighbourhood is in the process of regeneration with building and landscape developments which will see a great physical change.
-By September of this year, 2018, there will be 25 'urban' allotment plots down Hartfield Close.
+By Christms 2018 there will be 25 'urban' allotment plots down Hartfield Close.

-The allotments will be offered by S4B to local people.
-For COMAS members, they can make use of the training and experience from the meanwhile site and put it into good use on any allotments they may be granted.
-The meanwhile site itself will disappear to make way for housing development.
+The allotments are offered by S4B to local people.
+For COMAS members, they can make use of the training and experience from their growing sites and put it into good use on any allotments they may be granted.